JyotiShrivastava4/StanAutomation/README.md

 1. Download the project from git repository.
 Open the project in Visual Studio Code.
 2. Download Node using this URL: https://nodejs.org/en/download/current/

-Prerequistie : Download and install
+Prerequisite : Download and install
 - Mocha
 - Chai
 - Mochawesome